 Have you ever bought potted plants or veggie starts, and wondered what those tiny lumps of white are that look like bits of Styrofoam?
 That’s perlite, a non-toxic, lightweight soil additive that improves the soil structure to help keep plants healthy and happy.

 It is a mined volcanic rock product, made from a type of volcanic glass that has been superheated until it expands and turns white.
 It is 70 to 75% silicon dioxide, but don’t expect it to provide that micronutrient to your plants because it breaks down extremely slowly.

 Its purpose as a soil amendment is not to provide nutrients, but instead to improve soil structure in two important ways.

 - It provides excellent drainage.
-Perlite has a very porous surface that holds water and nutrients, but still allows excess water to drain away.
+This soil amendment has a very porous surface that retains water and nutrients, but still allows excess water to drain away.
 This keeps your soil from becoming waterlogged, which in turn prevents root rot.

 - It provides excellent aeration.
 98% of the oxygen that a plant absorbs is taken up through the roots, so you can see why good soil aeration is important!

-- For seed starting, mix it half and half with Peaceful Valley soilless mix, Quickroot, or coco peat.
+- For seed starting, mix it half and half with Peaceful Valley soilless mix, Quickroot.